-We begin by exploring the holistic model of worldviews developed by Clare Graves and Don Beck and conclude with an emphasis on the application of the model to real-world issues.
+We begin by exploring the holistic model of worldviews developed based on the emergent cyclical theory of Clare Graves and Don Beck and conclude with an emphasis on the application of the model to real-world issues.
 Students will be able to incorporate these practices into the assessment and development of their particular worldview and take effective action in developing solutions at macro and micro levels across multiple domains of human concerns.